Flapper: Magazines

 In 1922, a small-circulation magazine – The Flapper, located in Chicago – celebrated the flapper's appeal.
-On the opening page of its first issue, it proudly declared flappers' break with traditional values.
-Also, flappers defended them by contrasting themselves with earlier generations of women whom they called "clinging vines".
+On the opening page of its first issue, it proudly declared flappers' break with traditional values.'
+Also, flappers defended themselves by contrasting their lifestyles with those of earlier generations of women whom they called "clinging vines".
 They mocked the confining fashions and demure passivity of older women and reveled in their own freedom.
 They did not even acknowledge that the previous generation of female activists had made the flappers' freedom possible.

 In 1923, the flapper magazine Experience included an article on police reform, possibly indicating a concern for societal issues.

 In the 1920s, new magazines appealed to young German women with a sensuous image and advertisements for the appropriate clothes and accessories they would want to purchase.
 The glossy pages of Die Dame and Das Blatt der Hausfrau displayed the "Girl"—the flapper.
 She was young and fashionable, financially independent, and was an eager consumer of the latest fashions.
 The magazines kept her up to date on fashion, arts, sports, and modern technology such as automobiles and telephones.